reflexsoar/recovery-tools/README.md

 # recovery-tools
-Tools used to backup and restore reflex in the event of catastrophic fai
+Tools used to backup and restore reflex in the event of catastrophic failure

 ## Getting Started